 B. Departments refer to those units designated at the Level 4 Organization Code (“Org Code”) on the Banner Organization Code/Financial Manager Chart, as maintained by the Financial Systems Support department in Financial Services.
 Most Departments have sub-departments (Org Code Level 5) and also ‘roll up’ to a College or Administrative Unit (Org Code Level 3).
 See Supplemental MCD FAQs for examples of Departments.

-C. Department Heads are those designated as the Department-level Financial Managers on the Banner Organization Code/Financial Manager Chart as maintained by the Financial Systems Support department in Financial Services.
+C. Department Heads are those designated as the Department-level Financial Managers on the Banner Organization Code/Financial Manager Chart as maintained by the Financial Systems Support department in Financial Services, or their delegates.
 (Note that designated Financial Managers are not the same as “business managers.”)
 Department Heads usually hold positions at the Director, Department Chair, or Associate Provost level or higher.
 Department Heads maintain fiduciary responsibility for the funds within their Department and are responsible for ensuring that its Department’s financial resources are managed in accordance with University policies and the intended purpose of the funds.

 A. MCD Allowances